An Actuarial Approach to Predicting Pandemic Uncertainty

 It is the year 2030 and the world is faced with a new pandemic.
 Because the new pandemic has limited data, it is assumed that the new pandemic behaves similarly to the COVID-19 pandemic of 2019.
 You are hired as a consultant to propose an action plan for government XYZ to minimize the economical impacts and mortality rates.

 All teams will consist of 4 students.
-If you would like to compete but can’t find a team, you could email Neil Zhang, the Vice President of Case Competition at email@example.com.
+If you would like to compete but can’t find a team, you could email Jessica Zhang, the Vice President of Case Competition at email@example.com.
 We can help you build a team.

-All team members must be enrolled in a January 2020 Bachelors program to be eligible to compete in this case competition.
+- All team members must be enrolled in a January 2022 Bachelors program to be eligible to compete in this case competition.

-Please make sure before registering for the case competition that all team members will be available from January 17th – 19th, 2020 to present at the ASNA 2020 convention.
+- Please make sure before registering for the case competition that all team members will be available from January 14th – 16th, 2022 to present at the ASNA 2022 convention.

-Due to the large volume of students that would like to attend the ASNA 2020 convention, we cannot reserve any spots for the teams participating in the case competition.
-Please make sure that you sign up for the 2020 convention when the registration is open.
+- Due to the large volume of students that would like to attend the ASNA 2022 convention, we cannot reserve any spots for the teams participating in the case competition.
+Please make sure that you sign up for the 2022 convention when the registration is open.